ABOUT VAC TRUCK INDUSTRIES

 Vac Truck Industries (VTI) is an Australian owned OEM manufacturer, providing complete vac truck solutions to the civil construction, electrical, infrastructure, mining, drilling, oil, and gas industries of Australia.

-VTI is a proud Australian-owned and operated business headquartered on the Gold Coast.
+VTI is a proud Australian-owned and operated manufacturer headquartered on the Gold Coast, Queensland.
 Since our initial beginning, our operations have scaled considerably, and in just a few years, have grown to become a major supplier to these industries.
-VTI is quickly becoming recognised for its leading manufacturing practices, delivering specialised trucks to diverse industries across the Asia-Pacific Region.
-Our purpose-built trucks include hydro excavation vacuum systems (vac trucks), high-pressure hydro drain cleaning jetter systems and liquid waste collection systems (sucker trucks, suction trucks, vacuum suction trucks), all available in a broad range of volume sizes and power capacities.
+VTI is quickly becoming recognised for its leading manufacturing practices, delivering Australian-made specialised vacuum trucks to diverse industries across the Asia-Pacific Region.
+Our purpose-built vacuum trucks include hydro excavation vacuum systems (vac trucks), high-pressure hydro drain cleaning jetter systems and liquid waste collection systems (sucker trucks, suction trucks, vacuum suction trucks), all available in a broad range of volume sizes and power capacities.

 VTI supports a network of local suppliers, partners and customers.
 This network has delivered significant value to our manufacturing processes, resulting in progressive, innovative technologies that have produced better value-for-money solutions for our customers.

 Our design and engineering teams work closely with our customers throughout the entire manufacturing process.
 Acquiring this level of transparency at the ground level allows our teams to design quality equipment that delivers competitive and sustainable solutions unique to their competitive industries.

 We have trade partnerships secured in Queensland, New South Wales, Victoria and South Australia to ensure that our customers are provided with the support they need across the supply of all vac truck parts, consumables, services, after-sales support and ongoing maintenance.